eea/eea.eggmonkey/docs/README.txt

 System requirements
 ===================
-Needs libsvn-dev and libaprutil1-dev (on Debian systems)
+Needs libsvn-dev and libaprutil1-dev (on Debian systems) and apr-util-devel, subversion-devel on Redhat systems